andela/hairven/CONTRIBUTING.md

 * Make sure you have added the necessary tests for your changes.
 * Run _all_ the tests to assure nothing else was accidentally broken.

-## Making Trivial Changes

-### Documentation

-For changes of a trivial nature to comments and documentation, it is not always necessary to create a new ticket in Jira.
-In this case, it is appropriate to start the first line of a commit with '(doc)'.

 ## Submitting Changes

 * Push your changes to a topic branch in your fork of the repository.